Meet the CTA Organizers

 I am a Medical Doctor trained in India and an Ayurveda Practitioner trained in the US.
 I have been in the health care industry for many years both in clinical medicine and research.
 I completed my AWC & AWP from Kerala Ayurveda Academy.
 What I enjoy about CTA is the selfless knowledge sharing and caring among the members.
 I love to be a team leader and help the Ayurveda community grow.
 Since 2017, I have been practicing Ayurveda in the Boston area.
 Learn more about my practice here or email me at email@example.com to chat more.

 My background is in Life Sciences (Genetics & Genomics).
 My introduction to Ayurveda came in the form of a cooking class I attended and there has been no looking back since.
-I am an AWP student of KAA with a few requirements to be completed.
-I enjoy seeing the passion and commitment the CTA community shares towards Ayurveda and would like to contribute towards it as a community organizer.
+I am an AWP graduate from Kerala Ayurveda.
+I enjoy being part of the passion and commitment CTA community shares towards Ayurveda and would like to contribute towards it as a community organizer.
 Learn more about my practice here or reach me at firstname.lastname@example.org.

 I am a Holistic Health Counselor and Yoga Teacher; currently an AWP student at KAA.
 I have really appreciated the support, community and diversity of the CTA community.
 I am humbled by the vast knowledge and kindness of this group.
 I look forward to working together as we unite, strengthen and grow the Ayurvedic community.
 I support corporate and individual clients through Integrative Health Coaching & Workshops that integrate the principles of Ayurveda, Yoga and balanced living.
 Learn more about my practice here or email me at email@example.com.